Last Updated: 15.10.2017

 Part of trying to build muscle is looking at yourself in the mirror and barely seeing progress.
 But even a little bit of progress is progress.

-Depending on how advanced as a lifter you are, keep the above numbers close to mind every time you feel discouraged or that you aren’t gaining weight fast enough.
+Depending on how advanced as a lifter you are, keep the above numbers close to mind every time you feel discouraged.

-In the end, a slow and steady approach is going to bring you much better results than to try and rush it.
+In the end, a slow and steady approach is going to bring you much better results than if you try and rush it.

 With that said, there’s one more important thing to discuss.

-Don’t Go On A Bulk For Just A Few Weeks
+#2: Don’t Do It For Just A Few Weeks

 I see this all the time.
 Hell, I’ve been guilty of it myself.